server-state/specs/arch/data-formats.md

 # Data Formats (*DFs*) for the project

+This is a list of Common Data formats that we can use, allowing us to use standardized CBMs.

-Common Data Formats, that can get used to allow for using standard frontend modules, shall be listed below.
-Ideally, all these formats should include at least one implementation of a viewer in every Frontend implementation of *Server State*.
+Ideally, all formats should include at least one implementation of a viewer in every Frontend implementation of *Server State*.

 ## Line / XY Data
-Numeric data containing 2D-points that can get plotted in a graph are called XYData.
-It is specified as follows:
+We call numeric data containing 2D-points that can get plotted in a graph *XYData*.
+Below, you can find its specifications.

 ```ts
 XYData = Array<{x: number, y: number, title?: string, color?: string | number}>